DATE: INDIVIDUALLY AGREED ON PAYMENT

 Course Overview

-A popular technique amongst our researchers and commercial clients, this electron microscopy course will give you hands-on practical experience with our advanced instrumentation.
+A popular technique amongst our researchers and commercial clients, this electron microscopy course will give you hands-on electron microscopy experience including SEM, high-resolution SEM and TEM, and associated analytical techniques such as EDX spectroscopy.

-On this course you will learn the theory behind the technique and the practicalities of how this is done, understanding how to operate a microscope to obtain the best images for a variety of different sample types.
+We aim to tailor the course to individual needs while promoting the theory behind electron microscopy and the practicalities of how this is done, understanding how to operate a microscope to obtain the best images for a variety of different sample types.
 Plus, how to explore the elemental composition of surface features from point analysis to mapping.
+All delivered by Technical Experts in electron microscopy with substantial experience with a range of samples.

 Dr. Ashley Howkins